ROCm/omnitrace/docs/how-to/instrumenting-rewriting-binary-application.rst

 Viewing the available, instrumented, excluded, and overlapping functions
 -------------------------------------------------------------------------

-Whenever ``omnitrace-instrument`` is executed with a verbosity of zero or higher, it generates files that detail which functions (and which module they were defined in) were available for instrumentation, which functions were instrumented, which functions were excluded, and which functions contained overlapping function bodies.
+Whenever ``omnitrace-instrument`` runs with a verbosity of zero or higher, it generates files that detail which functions were available for instrumentation (along with the module they were defined in), actually instrumented, excluded, and which contained overlapping function bodies.
-The default output path of these files will be in a ``omnitrace-<NAME>-output`` folder where ``<NAME>`` is the base name of the targeted binary or (in the case of binary rewrite, the base name of the resulting executable), e.g.
-``omnitrace-instrument -- ls`` will output its files to ``omnitrace-ls-output`` whereas ``omnitrace-instrument -o ls.inst -- ls`` will output to ``omnitrace-ls.inst-output``.
+By default, these files are saved to the ``omnitrace-<NAME>-output`` folder where ``<NAME>`` is the base name of the targeted binary (or the base name of the resulting executable in the case of binary rewrite).
+For example, ``omnitrace-instrument -- ls`` outputs these files to ``omnitrace-ls-output`` whereas ``omnitrace-instrument -o ls.inst -- ls`` places them in ``omnitrace-ls.inst-output``.

-If you would like to generate these files without executing or generating an executable, use the ``--simulate`` option:
+To generate these files without running or generating an executable, use the ``--simulate`` option:

 .. code-block:: shell